How Google Classifies Your Images

-Which image name tells you more about the image: tf7g9.jpg or yellow_banana.jpg?
+Which image name tells you more about the image: “tf7g9.jpg” or “yellow_banana.jpg?”
 Naming your images to reflect the substance of the image is important.
 This image name also shows up in the URL where the picture is located.
-So your url would look like this: http://example.com/yellow_banana.jpg This URL, in addition to the alt tag, title tag and caption, helps search engines understand what the picture contained on the page is.
+So your URL would look like this: “http://yourdomain.com/yellow_banana.jpg” This URL, in addition to the alt tag, title tag and caption, helps search engines understand what the picture contained on the page is.

 Images Optimization Best Practices

 These are some best practices for image optimization according to Google.
 In general, try to provide the best user experience on the page as a whole.
 This includes:

 - Thinking about what the user is looking for and trying to provide that with your images

 - Providing lots of descriptive text

 - Related pictures

 - Ability to rate pictures

 - Immersing the user into an image centered experience